 Complications from a knee replacement surgery can include infection, fracture, and implant failure.
 If you are having trouble with your knee and a doctor has recently replaced it, then you should speak with him or her as soon as possible.
 Your doctor can explain what is normal in the aftermath of a knee replacement and what should be concerning.
 Even if your knee is not on the list of recalled devices, infection and other complications are always a factor after a major surgery.

 Knee replacement revision surgery is a likely outcome for people who suffer from a recalled knee implant.
 Any surgery like this presents the same risks as the original surgery, with further recovery time, physical therapy and time away from work.
 If you’ve had a faulty implant, you shouldn’t suffer the financial consequences of someone else’s neglect.

 Hire an experienced attorney who has handled a plethora of surgery-related cases.
 The team at Anapol Weiss is prepared to handle your case and our diligent attorneys will fight on your behalf for fair compensation.
-Call our office today to set up your free consultation.
+Call our office today to set up your free case evaluation.